microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0/New-MgBookingBusiness.md

   - `[State <String>]`: The state.
   - `[Street <String>]`: The street.

-APPOINTMENTS <IMicrosoftGraphBookingAppointment1[]>: All the appointments of this business.
+APPOINTMENTS <IMicrosoftGraphBookingAppointment[]>: All the appointments of this business.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AdditionalInformation <String>]`: Additional information that is sent to the customer when an appointment is confirmed.
   - `[AnonymousJoinWebUrl <String>]`: